macloo/python-beginners/week02/README.md

     # give them 6 guesses
     for i in range(1, 7):
         print("Take a guess.")
-        # user enters a number
+        # user enters a number - change string input to integer
         guess = int( input() )
         if guess < num:
             print("Your guess is too low.")